KnpLabs/php-github-api/doc/security.md

 ### Authenticating as an Integration

-To authenticate as an integration you need to supply a JSON Web Token with `Github\Client::AUTH_JWT` to request and installation access token which is then usable with `Github\Client::AUTH_ACCESS_TOKEN`.
+To authenticate as an integration you need to supply a JSON Web Token with `Github\Client::AUTH_JWT` to request and installation access token which is then usable with `Github\AuthMethod::AUTH_ACCESS_TOKEN`.
 [Github´s integration authentication docs](https://developer.github.com/apps/building-github-apps/authentication-options-for-github-apps/#authenticating-as-a-github-app) describe the flow in detail.
 It´s important for integration requests to use the custom Accept header `application/vnd.github.machine-man-preview`.